 What your craving might mean…

-Chewing or sucking on ice relieves inflammation of the mouth and tongue which is thought to be a sign of anaemia.
+What it actually means: chewing or sucking on ice relieves inflammation of the mouth and tongue, which is thought to be a sign of anaemia.

-Chocolate is a good source of magnesium but so are nuts which are less commonly cited as a craved food.
-So your choccie desire may be more to do with the feel good factor it delivers and its sweet taste.
+What it actually means: chocolate is a good source of magnesium, but so are nuts, which are less commonly cited as a craved food.
+Your choccie desire may be more to do with the feel-good factor it delivers and its sweet taste.

-Taste buds change during pregnancy so some experts suggest it’s actually the strong sour taste you crave.
+What it actually means: tastebuds change during pregnancy, so some experts suggest it’s actually the strong sour taste you crave.

-There’s no evidence to support this and some women say it’s the crunch and the acidity that actually satisfies them
+What it actually means: there’s no evidence to support this, and some women say it’s the crunch and the acidity that actually satisfies them.

-Sweet and cooling as well as rich and creamy could that be why you crave an ice-cream sundae?
+What it actually means: sweet and cooling as well as rich and creamy – could that be why you crave an ice-cream sundae?

-It’s worth remembering that salty foods not only impact your blood pressure but can cause bloating and make your ankles swell and eating too much sugar can put an additional load on organs like the pancreas.
-Likewise if your cravings are just plain weird – soap, sand and coal are not unheard of - and they are stopping you from achieving the right balance in your diet, seek medical advice.
+It’s worth remembering that salty foods not only impact your blood pressure, but can cause bloating and swelling.
+Eating too much sugar can put additional strain on organs, such as the pancreas.
+Likewise, if your cravings are just plain weird – soap, sand or even coal, for example – and they are stopping you from achieving the right balance in your diet, seek medical advice.

 Finally, a word for those planning a pregnancy – one thing we do know is that how you nourish yourself prior to conception is as important as your diet during pregnancy, so start early and eat a well-balanced diet now to help you enjoy a happy, healthy pregnancy in the future.